Home » Blog Tips

 How to stop bandwidth stealing with htaccess file

-What is hot linking?
+What is hotlinking?

-How to find if my files are hotlinked ?
+How to find if my files are hotlinked?

 There is no direct way, But when I asked my hosting about it, they said we can check our web stats and find out how much bandwidth is being used by which page or other things.
 If you something very high try to find out where it is linked.

-How to stop hotlinking using .htaccess file ?
+How to stop hotlinking using .htaccess file?

 There are three ways of doing it.

-1. Ban all hotlinkers
+1. Ban all hotlinks

-2. Ban one particular hotlinker
+2. Ban one particular hotlinking

 I followed the second step as I came to know who was stealing my content.
 Here is the code I used